-A few weeks ago, you greeted the first movements of your little darling with delight.
-Now your baby’s gymnastics can sometimes feel less than lovely: your uterus has now grown so much that when they push against your ribs with a fast movement, it can hurt.
-Some mums start to report aches and pains all over right about now.
-The increased blood flow loosens up your joints, ligaments and muscles (don’t worry, they’ll come back!.
+It may not feel that long ago that you greeted the first movements of your little darling with delight.
+Now your baby’s gymnastics can sometimes feel less than lovely: your uterus has now grown so much that when they push against your ribs with a violent movement, it can hurt.
+In addition to little kicks, you may also start to feel uncomfortable muscle strains if sitting or standing for too long, as your ligaments are stretching in preparation for delivery.